-159 See Noam Chomsky and Robert Berwick, 2015 Why Only Us: Evolution and Language (Cambridge: MIT Press), see also Noam Chomsky, R. Berwick, J. Bolhuis, and I. Tattersall, 2014 "How Could Language Have Evolved?" in
+245 See Noam Chomsky and Robert Berwick, 2015 Why Only Us: Evolution and Language (Cambridge: MIT Press), see also Noam Chomsky, R. Berwick, J. Bolhuis, and I. Tattersall, 2014 "How Could Language Have Evolved?" in American Society for Microbiology: Microbe

-Recall from the Fourth Topic above that conceptual language requires heuristic notions that cannot be explained by either physical processes or by the processing of experiential data.
+Recall from the Chapter Four above that conceptual language requires heuristic notions that cannot be explained by either physical processes or by the processing of experiential data.
 This suggests that they are innate and expressed through some kind of transphysical medium.
-The Nobel Prize winning physiologist, Sir John Eccles, and his many colleagues in physics have argued that this transphysical medium is a soul which is mediated to the brain through quantum fields.160
+The Nobel Prize winning physiologist, Sir John Eccles, and his many colleagues in physics have argued that this transphysical medium is a soul, which is mediated to the brain through quantum fields.246